 Motutapu is a Treasure Island

-Access to Motutapu is by private boat, ferry or kayak.
+Access to Motutapu is by public passenger ferry, charter boat, charter boat, private boat, or kayak.

-Safe anchorages for private boats include Wharf Bay, Ocean Beach and Calypso Bay.
+Safe anchorages for private boats include Islington Bay (Rangitoto) and Home Bay on Motutapu.

-Motutapu Island is accessible to experienced kayakers.
-It takes approximately three hours to kayak to Home Bay.
+Motutapu Island is accessible to very experienced kayakers.
+It takes approximately three hours to kayak to Home Bay from Mission Bay.
 Several kayak operators offer kayak rentals and guided kayak tours to Motutapu.
+See the Commercial Operators section.

 Know before you go

-There is no public transport on the island.
-Bicycles are not permitted on Motutapu.
+- There is no public transport on the island.

-- Food and drink - at times the Motutapu Restoration Trust opens the Reid Homestead at Home Bay and has drinks and food available, otherwise there is nowhere else to buy food and drink on Motutapu
+- There are no shops on the island.
+The Reid Homestead at Home Bay may open at times and has drinks and food available, otherwise there is nowhere to buy food.

 Looking after the island